 4 CONCLUSION

 Composting is a simple and useful technique to manage the organic fraction of household waste.
 The use of abattoir waste as an amendment influences both the efficiency of the composting process and the quality of the compost obtained.
-The results indicate that treatment 70:30% with a higher proportion of abattoir waste is more efficient and degrades faster than treatments 80:20%, 90:10% and 100:00%.
+While the statistical analysis did not reveal significant differences in temperature and pH between the treatments with varying ratios of abattoir waste to household organic waste, clear trends were observed, suggesting that a higher proportion of abattoir waste may lead to faster initial heating.The results indicate that treatment 70:30% with a higher proportion of abattoir waste is more efficient and degrades faster than treatments 80:20%, 90:10% and 100:00%.
 The study thus concludes that household organic waste should be amended with higher proportion of abattoir waste and used for the production of compost

 References